Bunglepaws/fwv-bungles/README.md

 ## Installation

+1. Download and install the latest [xNVSE](https://github.com/xNVSE/NVSE)

+2. Download and install Fallout Who Vegas Complete Edition from [its github](https://github.com/Fallout-Who-Vegas/Fallout-Who-Vegas-Complete-Edition), following those instructions

-Download [fwvBungles.esp](https://github.com/Bunglepaws/fwv-bungles/raw/master/data/fwvBungles.esp) and put it below the other FWV addons in your load order.
+3. Download [fwvBungles.esp](https://github.com/Bunglepaws/fwv-bungles/raw/master/data/fwvBungles.esp) and install it into your Fallout New Vegas "Data" directory

+4. Put fwvBungles.esp below the other FWV addons in your load order.

 ## Changes